acts-project/acts/docs/core/reconstruction/pattern_recognition/track_finding.md

-Typically users have to provide the tracking geometry, an implementation of a {class}`Acts::MagneticFieldProvider`, which is needed by the stepper e.g. {class}`Acts::EigenStepper` which is needed by the propagator, a SourceLinkAccessor and a measurement calibrator.
-An implementation of a source link accessor and the measurement calibrator can be found among the examples ActsExamples::IndexSourceLinkAccessor, and ActsExamples::MeasurementCalibratorAdapter
+Typically users have to provide the tracking geometry, an implementation of a {class}`Acts::MagneticFieldProvider`, which is needed by the stepper e.g. {class}`Acts::EigenStepper` which is needed by the propagator, a source link accessor and a measurement calibrator.
+An implementation of a source link accessor and the measurement calibrator can be found among the examples `ActsExamples::IndexSourceLinkAccessor`, and `ActsExamples::MeasurementCalibratorAdapter`

 % Functional approach